skfcz/OCXReader/README.md

 #### CMake

-The project uses CMake as build system.
+The project uses CMake as a build system.
 CMake version 3.24 or higher is required.

 #### vcpkg